About Grant County

 The next major election is November 3, 2026, featuring U.S. House of Representatives races (Grant County is part of Arkansas's 4th Congressional District), Arkansas state constitutional offices including Governor, and state legislative seats, along with county offices and local ballot measures.
 Absentee voting in Grant County is available for voters who will be unavoidably absent from their polling place on election day, unable to vote in person due to illness or physical disability, or serving as an election worker in a different precinct.

 Absentee ballot applications can be obtained from the County Clerk's office or downloaded from the Arkansas Secretary of State's website, and must be submitted according to statutory deadlines.
-Arkansas offers early voting beginning the second Monday prior to any election, with early voting conducted at designated locations in the county, typically the County Clerk's office or courthouse.
+Arkansas offers early voting beginning the second Monday prior to any election, with early voting conducted at designated locations in Grant County, typically the County Clerk's office or courthouse.
 Grant County's election transparency is governed by Arkansas Code Annotated Title 7 (Elections), which provides for public observation of vote counting, access to election records, and accountability measures, making most election administration records available to citizens upon proper request.

 Economy & Demographics